mpermar082/SupplySchedule/README.md

 SupplySchedule is designed to provide developers and professionals with a robust, efficient, and scalable solution for their Go development needs.
 This implementation focuses on performance, maintainability, and ease of use, incorporating industry best practices and modern software architecture patterns.

 ### High-Performance Architecture
-* Leveraging optimized algorithms and efficient data structures for maximum performance.
+* **Optimized algorithms and data structures**: Leverage maximum performance through efficient data processing.

 ### Modern Development Patterns
-* Implementing contemporary software engineering practices and design patterns.
+* **Industry-leading software engineering practices**: Implement contemporary design patterns for maintainable code.

 ### Comprehensive Testing
-* Extensive test coverage ensuring reliability and maintainability.
+* **Robust test coverage**: Ensure reliability and maintainability through extensive testing.

 ## Key Features